woleet/woleet-weblibs/README.md

 **`woleet.signature.validateSignature(message, pubKey, signature)`**

-This function allows to validate a signature.
+Allows to validate a signature.
 It checks that the signature is valid for the message and produced by the public key.

 See example at [examples/signature.html](examples/validateSignature.html)